Kankumbi: History

-There are few Chardo families in this area as they had migrated due to the persecution of the Portuguese in Goa.
-Shree Mauli Devi Temple is situated in R.S.No 127 of village of Kankumbi and it is known as a pilgrimage center from the times of mythological origins.
-The Malaprabha river is in Kanakumbi village.
-The town has more than 5000 people.
+There are a few Chardo families in this area as they had migrated due to the persecution of the Portuguese in Goa.
+Shree Mauli Devi Temple is situated in R.S.
+No 127 of village of Kankumbi and it is known as a pilgrimage center from the times of mythological origins.
+The Malaprabha river flows past Kanakumbi village.
+The town has more than 5,000 people.
 There are five hotels, including Malaprabha Megharaj.

 The big festivals celebrated in the village are Shigmo, Divali, Chavathi, and other Hindu festivals.